 Principals’ salary grades

-Principals’ salary grades are calculated using the principal grading roll.
+This page shows how the principals’ salary grades are determined using the principal grading roll.

 - How the principal's salary grade is determined

 - Excluded students

 - Table: a principal's grade for different roll ranges